Jeffrey and Solitaire Carroll, CO – FOUNDERS

 By profession Randall is a mental health therapist working with substance abusing offenders in a local Adult Detention Center; a position she enjoyed for over fifteen years.
 Her emphasis areas are substance abuse and offender services.

 She and her husband Thaddeus, (T.W.) are the parents of two sons, Ashon and Aaron.
 The family attends Capital Community Church in Ashburn.
-As a passionate supporter of One Sparrow and the cause of homelessness, Phyllis provide serves as a strategic advisor to the board.
+As a passionate supporter of One Sparrow and the cause of homelessness, Phyllis provide serves as a strategic adviser to the board.